 International Studies Minor

 Students who do not have enough room in their schedules to pursue International Studies as a major or double major may earn an International Studies minor (formally known as "International Studies Concentration"): 18 credit hours, or six courses, from several disciplines related to international studies.
-The International Studies minor helps to prepare students for careers in an increasingly interdependent world.
-Students are introduced to a wide range of economic, political and environmental issues and they develop expertise in the culture, history and languages of other parts of the world.
+The International Studies minor is an interdisciplinary program that helps to prepare students for careers in an increasingly interdependent world.
+Students are introduced to a wide range of economic, political and environmental issues, and they develop expertise in the culture, history and languages of other parts of the world.
+International Studies may be pursued in conjunction with major and minor programs.

-• The SECOND semester of a foreign language (or equivalent), e.g. Elementary Spanish II.
+• SECOND Semester Foreign Language (or CLEP equivalent), e.g. Spanish II.

 For more information, contact the Education Abroad Office in Hawthorne Hall, third floor, 856-256-4105, studyabroad@rowan.edu.
 Every Rowan-sanctioned Study Abroad experience will fulfill 3 credit hours toward the area studies requirements--and of course students may also count any courses related to international studies that they take abroad.
 For purposes of the requirement that students take area studies courses from at least 2 departments, the Study Abroad credits count as a separate department.